-- 1. If a reappraisal is required, a licensee representative must submit an ADS to the district manager, and the appraisal data submission process (section 2.1.1 (b) to (g)) must be followed. - A reappraisal must only be submitted after the completion of primary harvesting activities; with the exception of a Timber Damaging Event, Suddenly and Severely Damaged Timber, Minister's Direction, or Insect Damage reappraisals (2.2.2 (2)(b)(iii), 2.2.3, 2.2.4 and 2.2.5 respectively).
+- 1. If a reappraisal is required, a licensee representative must submit an ADS to the district manager, and the appraisal data submission process (section 2.1.1 (b) to (g)) must be followed. - 2.
+A changed circumstances reappraisal must only be submitted after the completion of primary harvesting activities.